-The estimates for Africa show that energy consumption has significant positive effects on CO_2 emission both in the short and long run.
-A one percent change in energy consumption induces 3.7 percent and 1.1 percent rise in CO_2 emission in the short and long run, respectively.
+The estimates for Africa show that energy consumption has significant positive effects on $CO_2$ emission both in the short and long run.
+A one percent change in energy consumption induces 3.7 percent and 1.1 percent rise in $CO_2$ emission in the short and long run, respectively.
 This is similar to the findings by Rahman and Kashem (2017).
-Further, the estimates indicate that trade openness has an insignificant negative effect on CO_2 emission in the short run but a significant positive effect in the long run.
-A one percent change in openness causes 0.358 percent rise in CO_2 emission in the long run.
+Further, the estimates indicate that trade openness has an insignificant negative effect on $CO_2$ emission in the short run but a significant positive effect in the long run.
+A one percent change in openness causes 0.358 percent rise in $CO_2$ emission in the long run.
 The positive effect in the long run is similar to the conclusion by Shahzad et al. (2017).
-In line with the theory, a rise in the GDP causes an increase in CO_2 in both the short run and long run.
-Moreover, FDI has insignificant effects on CO_2 emissions in both the short and long-run.
-For Asian countries, the results reveal that energy consumption has significant positive effects on CO_2 emission both in the short and long-run.
-A one percent change in energy consumption induces 5.19 percent and a 9.72 percent rise in CO_2 emission in the short and long run, respectively.
-Further, the results show that trade openness has an insignificant negative effect on CO_2 emission in the short run but a significant positive effect in the long-run.
-The results indicate that GDP has insignificant effects on CO_2 in both the short run and long-run.
-Moreover, the estimates show FDI has significant short-run effects on CO_2 emissions in the short but insignificant negative effects in the long-run.
+In line with the theory, a rise in the GDP causes an increase in $CO_2$ in both the short run and long run.
+Moreover, FDI has insignificant effects on $CO_2$ emissions in both the short and long-run.
+For Asian countries, the results reveal that energy consumption has significant positive effects on $CO_2$ emission both in the short and long-run.
+A one percent change in energy consumption induces 5.19 percent and a 9.72 percent rise in $CO_2$ emission in the short and long run, respectively.
+Further, the results show that trade openness has an insignificant negative effect on $CO_2$ emission in the short run but a significant positive effect in the long-run.
+The results indicate that GDP has insignificant effects on $CO_2$ in both the short run and long-run.
+Moreover, the estimates show FDI has significant short-run effects on $CO_2$ emissions in the short run and long-run and long-run.
 Last, our estimates show that governance has significant positive effects in the short run and long-run.

-Regarding the interactive effects of governance and trade on CO_2 emissions, the result for Africa shows that there is no significant between the interaction of trade and governance in the short-run period.
-Thus, governance plays no vital interactive role in the effect of trade on CO_2 emission in African countries in the short run.
+Regarding the interactive effects of governance and trade on $CO_2$ emissions, the result for Africa shows that there is no significant between the interaction of trade and governance in the short-run period.
+Thus, governance plays no vital interactive role in the effect of trade on $CO_2$ emission in African countries in the short run.
 Similarly, the result for Asia shows that there is no significant between the interaction of trade and governance in the short-run period.
-Therefore, governance plays no vital interactive role on the effect of trade on CO_2 emission in Asian countries in the short-run.
+Therefore, governance plays no vital interactive role on the effect of trade on $CO_2$ emission in African countries in the short-run period.
+Therefore, governance plays no vital interactive role on the effect of trade on $CO_2$ emission in Asian countries in the short-run.

 In the long-run, the result indicates that the interaction between trade and governance exerted a negative and significant effect on C02 emission.
-This implies that governance plays a vital interactive role on the effect of trade on CO_2 emission in African countries in the long-run, this is consistent with other empirical finding (Amuakwa-Mensah & Adom, 2017; Ali et al., 2019; Adekunle, 2020).
+This implies that governance plays a vital interactive role on the effect of trade on $CO_2$ emission in African countries in the long-run, this is consistent with other empirical finding (Amuakwa-Mensah & Adom, 2017; Ali et al., 2019; Adekunle, 2020).
 Consequently, the result for Asia also shows that the interaction between trade and governance exerted a negative and significant effect on C02 emission.
-Thus, governance plays a vital interactive role on the effect of trade on CO_2 emission in Asia countries in the long run, this result aligns with revelation of previous studies (Samimi et al., 2012; Hosseini & Kaneko, 2013; Asongu & Odhiambo, 2020).
-Finally, the estimates suggest that governance plays no vital role on the effects of trade on CO_2 emissions in African and Asian countries in the short run.
-The results, however, indicate that governance plays a vital role on the effects of trade on CO_2 emissions in African and Asian countries in the long-run.
+Thus, governance plays a vital interactive role on the effect of trade on $CO_2$ emission in Asia countries in the long run, this result aligns with revelation of previous studies (Samimi et al., 2012; Hosseini & Kaneko, 2013; Asongu & Odhiambo, 2020).
+Finally, the estimates suggest that governance plays no vital role on the effects of trade on $CO_2$ emissions in African and Asian countries in the short run.
+The results, however, indicate that governance plays a vital role on the effects of trade on $CO_2$ emissions in African and Asian countries in the long-run.